 Breads made with wheat flour are most common – and it’s almost always semi-leavened.
 You won’t find large puffy boules like in France.
 Nor would Moroccans eat with sandwich bread.
 Bread is solid and has a crust.
 Many Moroccans don’t eat the inside of the bread, and prefer the outside only.

 The most widely eaten is the round semi-flat loaves of bread often called just khobz.
 This can be made with white, wheat or a mixture of flours.
 Traditionally large rounds were made and brought to the community bakery however today many people bake their bread at home.

-While round khobz loaves are most common on a day to day basis there are also other kinds of bread that are eaten for different times of day or occasions.
+While round khobz loaves are most common on a day to day basis there are also other Moroccan bread types that are eaten for different times of day or occasions.
 Flat, laminated breads like msemmen for breakfast or snacks.
 Stuffed breads for a more filling dish.

 Regionally there are variations in how breads are baked.
 In the High Atlas you might find it cooked on the side of a clay oven like tandoori bread.
 While in the Dades Valley it’s baked on a small elevated tray inside a clay over with a small wood fire to cook the dough.

 Bread was the main food that sustained people in times of struggle.
 Even today you may not be able to afford much but most people can always afford a loaf of bread (a small round loaf costs $0.10-$0.20).
 It also was a way to make food go further.

 Bread and mrqa (sauce) are the major components of tajine, the primary dish for many Moroccans.
 While visitors are often presented with more decadent dishes, the average Moroccan fills themselves with bread and the sauce of the tajine and then the vegetables and meat will be as an extra.
 What we might consider to be a serving for 2 people could likely feed many more.